leishenggit/CircleBase/README.md

 ### How to run
 1. Go to the *scoring system* directory and set all the dependencies
-2. Download all the input files listed above
+2. Download all the input files listed above and decompress them
 3. Run the *run.sh* shell script

 ### Output